Siirry suoraan sisältöön

 Livelihoods and employment

 Helsinki’s challenges have to do with relative poverty caused by high living standards and costs, perceived income adequacy and increasing poverty of families with children.
-Helsinki is better placed than most other municipalities and cities in Finland to cope with future challenges, even though demographic changes are beginning to hamper growth in Helsinki, too.
+Helsinki is better placed than most other Finnish municipalities and cities to meet the challenges ahead, even though demographic changes are starting to hamper growth in Helsinki as well.

 Read more